Alberta's Government House

 Once the residence of Alberta's Lieutenant Governors, Government House is now used for high-level government conferences, receptions, and dinners.

 Alberta's Government House is located in Edmonton and was the official residence of the Province's first six Lieutenant Governors.
 It is now used for high-level government conferences, receptions, and dinners.
+For information on upcoming events go to the Government House Foundation website.

 In 1910, the Province of Alberta purchased the property where Government House now stands, as well as the immediate surrounding area, from Montreal businessman James Carruthers for $33,571.
 Construction on the building began in 1912, and it was officially opened on October 7, 1913.
 The three storey sandstone edifice was designed in the Jacobean Revival style which is characterized by bay windows, high gabled roofs with raised ends, and groups of rectangular windows.
 The architect was R.P.
 Blakey and the building cost $345,882.